 Paramedic

-Meet our Physician Associates
+Meet our Physician Assistants

 Rowena De La Rama

-Senior Physician Associate
+Senior Physician Assistant

 Sannah Mubashir

-Physician Associate
+Physician Assistant

 Social prescribing is a personalised approach to healthcare that looks at all the possible needs of individuals from a non-clinical point of view.
 It recognises that people’s wellbeing is determined by a range of social, economic and environmental factors (e.g. housing, financial, employment, isolation).
 It is by addressing these concerns that individuals become empowered and attain greater control over their lives and therefor their health and wellbeing.